Gururaj008/Early_warning_signals_for_climate_tipping/README.md

 The analysis successfully identified clear statistical signals that preceded the abrupt climate transition.
 The plot below visualizes the primary result:

-![Early Warning Signals Analysis](EWS_analysis.png) *(To display this image, save your plot as `EWS_analysis.png` and ensure it's in the same directory as this README file).*
+![Early Warning Signals Analysis](EWS_analysis.png)

 ### Interpretation of Results